-Sponsors are firms we approve to advise premium listed companies on their obligations under the listing regime and to provide important assurances to us regarding certain transactions.
+Sponsors are firms we approve to advise premium listed companies on their obligations under the listing regime.
+Read more about the regime and being a sponsor.

 What is a sponsor?